aidandomondon/aidandomondon/README.md

 ![Picture of the North End of Boston](https://github.com/aidandomondon/aidandomondon/blob/main/ai_ml.png?raw=true)

-Here's a picture I took of the North End of Boston from the Verizon building at the Hub on 98 Causeway.
+View of the North End of Boston from the Verizon building at the Hub on 98 Causeway (Taken by me).